• Skip to primary navigation

 Beth Castrodale

-The Inhabitants is Beth’s fourth novel, and an excerpt from it landed her an artist grant from the Mass Cultural Council.
+The Time of Reaping is Beth’s fifth novel and the second to be published by Regal House.
+Her first novel from Regal House, The Inhabitants, won the Horror categories of the Independent Publisher Book Awards, the National Indie Excellence Awards, and the Best Book Awards.
+It was a finalist in the Horror category of the Next Generation Indie Book Awards.
 Her debut novel, Marion Hatley, was a finalist for a Nilsen Prize for a First Novel from Southeast Missouri State University Press, and an excerpt from her second novel, In This Ground, was a shortlist finalist for a William Faulkner – William Wisdom Creative Writing Award.
-Castrodale’s third novel was I Mean You No Harm.

-Beth’s own story–and her love of ghost stories–began in a suburb of Pittsburgh, where she was born and where she began creating her own illustrated, staple-bound books about haunted houses and castles.
+Beth’s own story began in a suburb of Pittsburgh, where she was born and where she began creating her own illustrated, staple-bound books about haunted houses and castles.
 Later, Beth and her family moved to Columbus, Ohio, where she received a bachelor’s degree in journalism from the Ohio State University.
-After her graduation, she worked as a newspaper reporter until her love of books led her to the publishing field.
+After graduating, she worked as a newspaper reporter until her love of books led her to the publishing field.
 She was a senior editor at Bedford/St. Martin’s and is the founding editor of the book-review website Small Press Picks.
-In addition to her novels, Beth’s short fiction and essays have appeared in such publications as Live Write Thrive, Printer’s Devil Review, the Smoky Blue Literary and Arts Magazine, and Writing and Wellness.
+In addition to her novels, Beth’s essays and short fiction have appeared in such publications as CrimeReads, Ars Medica, Printer’s Devil Review, the Smoky Blue Literary and Arts Magazine, and Writing and Wellness.

 Footer